 Yup – meat and “potatoes”.
 Cook a protein that everyone can eat, cook sides that everyone can eat, like basic compliant veggies, cook potatoes or noodles or rice for the family and have a salad or some sweet potatoes for yourself.
 (Sick of salad?
 Well… appreciate your salad!
 I’ve gone for MONTHS and MONTHS unable to enjoy a simple salad because ALL of my veggies HAD to be cooked – I couldn’t assimilate or digest raw – so there’s some perspective for ya … I’d have KILLED to be able to eat a simple and quick salad!)

 Stop Stressing About Using Complicated AIP Recipes to Make Special Dishes for Yourself (or your ONE AIP family member):

 Basic food is what you need!
 It’s way easier and you’ll stress much less!
-TIP: When you do make a special recipe that’s AIP compliant, DO NOT ANNOUNCE IT TO THE WORLD!
-Just let your family eat it!
+TIP: When you do make a special recipe that’s AIP compliant, DO NOT ANNOUNCE IT TO THE WORLD – just let your family eat it!
 If they don’t like it … COOL!
 Left-overs are your best friend!
 That means you’ve already got breakfast or lunch covered for tomorrow!
 YIPPEE!!!
 I actually get mad when my hubby likes everything I cook … cuz I was counting on that for my breakfast!
 I cherish left overs!!!
 (You can read more about feeding your kids and family AIP here)

 Batch Cook or Big Cook: